BGT-PAPER-2Raw .mdPDFLaTeX

 4.4 Network Resilience

-China's comprehensive mining ban in 2021 resulted in total hashrate recovery to all-time highs within six months (CCAF, 2022).
-Bitcoin's hashrate reached approximately 700 EH/s in 2025, with no PoW competitor exceeding 1% of this security budget (CCAF, 2025).
+China's comprehensive mining ban in 2021 resulted in total hashrate recovery to all-time highs within six months (Cambridge Centre for Alternative Finance, 2022).
+Bitcoin's hashrate reached approximately 700 EH/s in 2025, with no PoW competitor exceeding 1% of this security budget (Cambridge Centre for Alternative Finance, 2025).

 4.5 Historical Uniqueness

-Bitcoin's position derives from an unreplicable historical sequence: (1) pure origin (no ICO, no pre-mine, no venture capital, no foundation treasury — Nakamoto, 2008), (2) founderless development (creator departed, estimated 1.1 million BTC unspent since 2009 — Lerner, 2019), (3) survival of six categories of existential crisis without protocol failure, and (4) PoW hashrate dominance following Ethereum's migration to proof-of-stake in 2022.
+Bitcoin's position derives from an unreplicable historical sequence.
+First, pure origin: no ICO, no pre-mine, no venture capital, no foundation treasury (Nakamoto, 2008).
+Second, founderless development: the creator departed, with an estimated 1.1 million BTC unspent since 2009 (Lerner, 2019).
+Third, survival of six categories of existential crisis without protocol failure.
+Fourth, PoW hashrate dominance following Ethereum's migration to proof-of-stake in 2022.

 5. Discussion